Fly-Mix/flr-cli/README.md

      flr run
      ```

-     > After run `flr run` command, `Flr` will scan the asset directories configured in `pubspec.yaml`, then specify scanned assets in `pubspec.yaml`, and generate `r.g.dart` file.
+     > After run `flr run` command, `Flr` will scan the resource directories configured in `pubspec.yaml`, then specify scanned assets in `pubspec.yaml`, and generate `r.g.dart` file.
      >
      > **If you want `Flr` to do the above operations automatically every time a asset changes, you can run the command `Flr run --auto`.**
-     > Then `Flr` will launch a monitoring service that continuously monitors asset directories configured in `pubspec.yaml`.
-If the service detects any asset changes, `Flr` will automatically scan the asset directories, then specify scanned assets in pubspec.yaml, and generate "r.g.dart" file.
+     > Then `Flr` will launch a monitoring service that continuously monitors resource directories configured in `pubspec.yaml`.
+If the service detects any asset changes, `Flr` will automatically scan the resource directories, then specify scanned assets in pubspec.yaml, and generate "r.g.dart" file.
      >
      > **You can terminate this monitoring service by manually pressing `Ctrl-C`.**